These Sriracha Meatball Lettuce Wraps are a super easy dinner that come together in 30-minutes – plus the meatballs are freezer-friendly!

 - Dried minced onion – fresh minced onion or onion powder can also work for this recipe.

-- Garlic powder – feel free to use equal amounts of freshly minced garlic in place of garlic powder if you’re in a pinch.
+- Garlic powder – feel free to use equal amounts of freshly minced garlic in place of garlic powder.

 - Worcestershire sauce – mix soy sauce with ketchup or hoisin sauce to create an easy Worcestershire sauce substitute.